jweiser/git-intermediate/README.md

-# Git DIB Git Training Part 2
+# Git DIB Git Training Part II

 This is an edit from github